talmolab/sleap-nn/docs/config.md

 ### Config file

 This document contains the docstrings for the config file required to pass to the `sleap_nn.ModelTrainer` class to train and run inference on a sleap-nn model.
-The config file has four main sections:
+The config file has three main sections:

 - 1. `data_config`: Creating a data pipeline.

 - 2. `model_config`: Initialise the sleap-nn backbone and head models.

 - 3. `trainer_config`: Hyperparameters required to train the model with Lightning.

-- 4. `inference_config`: Inference related configs.

 ***Note***: The structure for `train` in data_config is used for validation set as well, with the key: `val`.
 Similarly, the structure for `train_data_loader` in trainer_config section is used for `val_data_loader`.